Latest

 Each app in StrataSuite is intentionally narrow in scope:

-- StrataRead helps you engage deeply with it
+- StrataRead helps you engage deeply with PDFs and annotations

 - StrataWrite is where synthesis and writing happen